Oldsmobile Series 60: 1941–1948

-In 1942 Oldsmobile stayed with its Special 60 series on the bottom of a three series format.
+In 1942, Oldsmobile stayed with its Special 60 series on the bottom of a three series format.
 As with all automakers production was halted early in the year due to the war, both a six- or eight-cylinder motor could be ordered.
 Now extremely rare, both a convertible and a station wagon were available.
 A new body style was a six-passenger two-door club sedan fastback.

 Production was delayed from 1942 until 1945 due to manufacturing efforts being devoted to World War II defense production.
 Before production was interrupted, to celebrate the company's 44th anniversary at the time, all Oldsmobiles were installed with a small badge on the grille with "B44" attached.
 This was not a model designation.

-In 1946 the Special 60 series was again Oldsmobile's lowest priced group of cars.
+In 1946, the Special 60 series was again Oldsmobile's lowest priced group of cars.
 Special 60s had only six-cylinder power, although the eight-cylinder was offered in other years.
 The business coupe and the two-door sedan were discontinued.
 Interiors were a tan mixture pattern cloth.
 Standard tire size was 6.00 x 16 inches.
 Leather interiors were offered on convertibles.
 Technical features included electro-hardened aluminum pistons, full-pressure lubrication and automatic choke with fast idle mode.
 In 1946, dual windshield wipers were standard.

 In 1947 more models were offered on the low-priced Special 60 series than the other two Oldsmobile series.
 The eight-cylinder engine returned to the Special 60 series and there were again 66 and 68 versions of each body style offered.
 Standard equipment included: safety glass, spare wheel and tire, dual horns, vacuum booster pump and cigarette lighter.
 The standard interior fabric was tan mixture cloth.
 Standard tire size was 6.00 x 16 inches.
 Horsepower grew to 100 for the six and 110 for the eight.
 It also had a 37 ft turning circle.

 The 66 and 68 were renamed the Dynamic 66 and 68 in 1948, sharing the designation with the Series 70.
 The Dynamic 60 series were the smallest Oldsmobiles available and offered the greatest variety or body styles.
 Both six-cylinder and eight-cylinder engines were available and were designated 66 and 68.
 Standard 60 Series equipment included: dual horns, dual sun visors and a cigarette lighter.
 The deluxe equipment package added foam rubber seat cushions, deluxe steering wheel, deluxe instrument cluster, clock and chrome wheel trim rings.
 Standard tires were 6.00 x 16 inches.
 Upholstery was Bedford cord or broadcloth.

 The Series 60 model designation was retired after 1948, the L-head six-cylinder was then increased in displacement to 257 cuin and was used only in the Oldsmobile 76 which was discontinued in 1950.
-A limited amount were put through production in 1950, but only five exist today.
+A limited number were put through production in 1950, but only five exist today.